LukyLuke/teensy/README.md

 ### Commands and Format

-The String can be of Keystrokes, Strings and Pause:
+The String can be of Keystrokes, Strings, Pause, Return and others:
 * The `K:` is used to simulate a KeyStroke with a modifier key
 * The `S:` is used to write a string
 * The `W:` is used to wait the given amount of milliseconds before the next line is processed
-* The `E` is used to send a ESC Keystroke
+* The `X` is used to send a ESC Keystroke
 * The `R` is used to send the RETURN/ENTER key
+* The `T` is used to send the TABULATOR key
+* The `U` is used to send the ARROW-UP key
+* The `D` is used to send the ARROW-DOWN key
+* The `L` is used to send the ARROW-LEFT key
+* The `R` is used to send the ARROW-RIGHT key

+For better readability you can use a doublepoint to sepaarte the command character from the following string.

 **Example**

 Open Notepad and write something:
 ```
-K: WIN R
+K WIN R
-W: 50
+W 50
-S: notepad
+S notepad
-W: 200
+W 200
-S: You've just inserted a malicious USB-Stick.
+S You've just inserted a malicious USB-Stick.
-R
+E
-S: Always take care about what you're connection
+S Always take care about what you're connection
-R
+E
-S: Cheers...
+S Cheers...
-R
+E
 ```

 ### Downlaod in Windows